PoC-dev/as400-sfltemplates/readme.md

 Moreover, if you neither use NULL fields, nor shortened fields, nor other customization of SFL data, you may also completely get rid of the *PREPSFLDTA* SR. Don't forget to also delete the appropriate *EXSR* calls.

 ##### Primary key ID
+Oder releases of OS/400 lack a truly database-integrated way of generating unique primary key values.
+One way of obtaining collision-free values is to use the [Data Area read-and-lock mechanism](https://try-as400.pocnet.net/wiki/Using_Data_Areas_in_RPG_to_derive_a_primary_key_value) of the operating system.

-If you want to use the automatic ID generation,
+If you want to use the described automatic ID generation,
+- Create the data area according to your primary key definition, e. g. `crtdtaara dtaara(maxidarea) type(*dec) len(11 0) value(0)`,
+- uncomment the data are definition in the **INZSR* subroutine definition,
-- Uncomment the code in the *INCLASTID* SR,
+- uncomment the lock-and-calc code in the *INCLASTID* SR,
-- Uncomment the two EXSR calls to *INCLASTID*.
+- uncomment the two EXSR calls to *INCLASTID*.

 If you don't need this facility, delete the mentioned parts.
 Don't forget to also delete the appropriate *EXSR* calls.
 They're commented out by default, but why keep unneeded crap?